lhypds/simple-ai-tasks/README.md

 Show task details.

 Enter
-Open a task to view details.
+Open a task folder to view details and attachments.
-If it is a folder, it will open the folder with the file manager and the task file.

 d
 Delete a task.